daniellarrusso/trading-bot/README.md

 # Trading Bot

-A Node.js trading bot built with TypeScript, designed to interact with cryptocurrency exchanges like **Kraken** and **Binance** using node third party libraries to communicate with their official APIs.
-This bot is customizable, uses **MongoDB** for data storage, and can be extended to support additional exchanges or trading strategies.
+A Node.js trading bot built with TypeScript, designed to interact with cryptocurrency exchanges, **Kraken** and **Binance** using node third party libraries to communicate with their official APIs.
+The bot and the strategies can be customised to use popular indicators to trade with.
+The bot uses **MongoDB** for data storage, and can be extended to support additional exchanges or trading strategies.

 ---